lakshaytyagi111/onionSearcher/README.md

 ## Notes
 - Torch has limited utility as it often provides repeated links, resulting in less effective output.
 - Ensure that Tor is running before executing the script.

+## Usage Disclaimer

+This project, **Onion Searcher**, is intended for **educational and research purposes only**.
+It is designed to demonstrate how search engines can be used to extract and analyze .onion links for legal investigations, cybersecurity research, and network analysis.

+The author does **not condone** or support any illegal activities.
+Any misuse of this software for unauthorized access, monitoring, or malicious activities is strictly prohibited.
+The author assumes **no responsibility** for any consequences resulting from the use of this tool.

+Please ensure compliance with all **local, state, and international laws** before using this software.
+Users are responsible for their own actions.

+By using this project, you agree to these terms.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.